 Also, always use parchment paper or a baking mat to prevent the cookies from sticking.

-Again, baking on a low-temperature will help retain moisture.
-I also find that my secret ingredient— pure maple syrup helps to keep these cookies nice and moist as well.
+Baking cookies at a low temperature helps them retain moisture that consequently makes them soft.
+I also find that my secret ingredient, pure maple syrup, helps to keep these cookies nice and moist as well.

 - ¼ cup creamy peanut butter